BoldlyGo88/Beefcake/README.md

 not work with other versions.
 - [Noita on Steam](https://store.steampowered.com/app/881100/Noita/)

-For the average users (people wanting to mod, or use mods) setting up Beefcake is pretty easy, and replaces no files.
+For the average users (people wanting to mod, or use mods) setting up Beefcake is pretty easy.

 1. Navigate to Noitas directory